erikjan22/Scalable-Slack-cluster/README.md

 _remaining issues:_

+_- Issues with Spark cluster: the slave on the master node doesn't want to start_

 _- Issues with Spark cluster: new workers don't always want to connect to the master_ I have the idea that this only happens after you try to add to start an ansible playbook on an individual slave node.

 _- Protect the ClusterInfo.json file from user interference_

-_- Modify upscaling Flask function so that user can give an argument to make multiple slaves.
-Do the same for downscaling_
+_- Integrate everything with ansible

+_- when using ansible-playbook, ssh will ask to add fingerprint.
+Anser this by default with yes (if this is possible)._

+Old issues:
-_- Integrate everything with ansible: --> when using ansible-playbook, ssh will ask to add fingerprint.
-Anser this by default with yes --> when logging in to a new machien with the saem local ip, ssh will complain, since the ip is known, but the fingerprints do not match.
+--> when logging in to a new machien with the saem local ip, ssh will complain, since the ip is known, but the fingerprints do not match.
 Use_ `ssh-keygen -f "/home/erik/.ssh/known_hosts" -R 10.0.0.5` _to remove previous fingerprint.
-Try to do this automatically: when deleting a machine, also remove the fingerprint._
+Try to do this automatically: when deleting a machine, also remove the fingerprint

 # Introduction